When Coverage Is Denied

 - the accident occurred when fleeing from the police

-- the vehicle was being used for something prohibited by The Highway Traffic Act or The Taxicab Act (for example in an illegal road race)
+- the vehicle was being used for something prohibited by The Highway Traffic Act, The Drivers and Vehicles Act, or a vehicle-for-hire bylaw of a municipality

 - the vehicle is being used differently than declared on the application for insurance (for example, when you’ve said the vehicle is only being used for pleasure driving when most of the time it’s being used for your business)